ragibson/MedUCate/README.md

     Edit > Project Settings > Player > Resolution and Presentation > Orientation

 will allow you to restrict the game to portrait only (for mobile devices).

+If you're building the game for older devices, make sure

+    Edit > Project Settings > Player > Other Settings > Minimum API Level

+agrees with your version of Android.